boltops-tools/kubes/docs/_docs/learn/dsl/review-project.md

 image built_image # IE: user/demo:kubes-2020-06-13T19-55-16-43afc6e
 ```

-The DSL form is much more concise than the YAML form.
-Notice also the use of the `built_image` helper.
-The `built_image` is a kubes helper method that refers to the latest Docker image built by Kubes.
-This spares you from having to update the image manually.
+The DSL form is more concise than the YAML form.
+Also, notice the use of the `built_image` helper.
+The `built_image` is a kubes helper method that refers to the latest Docker image built.
+This spares you from updating the image manually.

-Though the DSL many seem simple, it allows you to control the generated YAML fully.
+Though the DSL may seem simple, it allows you to fully control the generated YAML.
 You can learn more about the DSL form at: [Deployment DSL Docs]({% link _docs/dsl/deployment.md %})

-Next let's look at `service.rb`
+Next, let's look at `service.rb`

 .kubes/resources/demo-web/service.rb